(210) 366-4081

 JC Clapsaddle

-In 2010 the Secretary of Defense appointed him to be Deputy Director of the Pentagon’s special Legal and Legislative Team that crafted the President’s successful repeal of “Don’t Ask Don’t Tell.”
-Later, he commanded military hospitals at Ramstein Air Base (Germany) and Al Udeid (Qatar) which cared for ill & wounded from combat operations in Afghanistan and Iraq.
-He retired in 2013 to live and travel in Europe until settling in San Antonio, Texas, in 2015.
+In 2010, the Secretary of Defense appointed him Deputy Director of the Pentagon’s special Legal and Legislative Team that crafted the President’s successful repeal of “Don’t Ask Don’t Tell.”
+Later, he commanded military hospitals at Ramstein Air Base (Germany) and Al Udeid (Qatar) to care for ill & wounded from combat operations in Afghanistan and Iraq.

-JC is graduate of the Masters Leadership Program San Antonio; a Rotarian; and serves on four nonprofit Boards for which he either a member or the Chair of their Diversity, Equity and Inclusion Committees.
-He is co-founder of the Corrymeela Centre’s (Northern Ireland) International Peace Scholar program.
+JC is graduate of the Masters Leadership Program San Antonio; a Rotarian; and serves on five nonprofit Boards.
+He is co-founder of the Corrymeela Centre’s (Northern Ireland) International Peace Scholar program, the U.S. Coordinator of the Seeds of Hope Peace Leadership Academy (United Kingdom), and part of an international humanitarian relief operation supplying goods, medical supplies, and vehicles to the Ukraine during the Ukraine-Russian War.

 He is married to Colonel (retired) Andra Clapsaddle.
 They have one son, two grandkids, and three dogs.
 One dog, Freddie, is a Guide Dogs of Texas K9 they are raising/training as a future Guide Dog for a visually impaired Texan.